RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 17th July 2024*
+ - Fixed adding a perpetual roll of honour record
+ - Added Login indicator to bookign screen
+ - Added league admin ability to use match codes as bookign discounts for approved comps
+ - Changes to support secondary clock time and timed pause for challenge matches for BTF

 ***Platform** - 15th July 2024*
  - Fixes to yesterdays update
  - Amendments to support positive points "penalties"